Start your weight loss journey today and you could be more than 20lbs* lighter in 3 months.

 This stew is mildly spiced—add a jalapeno to the onion or increase the cayenne pepper to turn up the heat.

 1 tsp. paprika

 1 lb. lean, trimmed pork tenderloin, skin and visible fat removed, cut into 1” chunks

 1 large sweet onion, coarsely chopped

 2 large poblano peppers, halved, seeded and cut into 1” chunks

 3 large garlic cloves, thinly sliced

-2½ cups reduced-sodium chicken broth
+2 cups chicken broth

-- Stir in the sweet potatoes, return to a simmer, cover and cook 35–45 minutes more, until pork and sweet potatoes are tender.
+- Stir in the sweet potato, return to a simmer, cover and cook for 35–45 minutes, until the pork and sweet potatoes are tender.
 With a wooden spoon, mash a few pieces of the sweet potato into the pan juices to thicken them.
 Serve hot.